Village Super Market, Inc. (VLGEA) to Issue Quarterly Dividend of $0.25 on January 23rd

 Village Super Market Stock Up 0.1 %

-Village Super Market (NASDAQ:VLGEA – Get Free Report) last released its quarterly earnings data on Tuesday, October 8th.
-The company reported $1.14 earnings per share for the quarter.
-Village Super Market had a net margin of 2.29% and a return on equity of 12.15%.
-The business had revenue of $578.24 million during the quarter.
+Village Super Market (NASDAQ:VLGEA – Get Free Report) last issued its quarterly earnings results on Tuesday, October 8th.
+The company reported $1.14 EPS for the quarter.
+The business had revenue of $578.24 million for the quarter.
+Village Super Market had a return on equity of 12.15% and a net margin of 2.29%.

 Village Super Market, Inc operates a chain of supermarkets in the United States.
 The company offers grocery, meat, produce, dairy, deli, seafood, prepared foods, and bakery and frozen foods.
 It also provides non-food products, including health and beauty care, general merchandise, liquor, and pharmacy products through retail and online stores.